JoviDeCroock/JoviDeCroock/README.md

 Some information about me

 - 🔭 I’m currently working on The above OSS projects
-- 🌱 I’m currently learning AWS and K8s
+- 🌱 I’m currently learning Terraform and Serverless
 - 👯 I’m looking to collaborate on performance-related projects
 - 💬 Ask me about Preact, urql or GraphQL
 - 📫 How to reach me: [Twitter](https://twitter.com/JoviDeC)